Quick access

 Switzerland, Zug · German

 10 years B2C/C2C marketplace operator.
-Former CCO at Ricardo (dominant Swiss C2C platform, CHF 4.5B IPO via Scout24/SMG).
-Scaled Ricardo from CHF 80M to CHF 100M+ GMV.
-Category Manager at Wayfair.
+Former CCO at Ricardo (dominant Swiss C2C platform, CHF 4.5B IPO via General Atlantic/SMG).
+Led supply side.
+Former Category Manager at Wayfair.

 SwiftUI engineer.
 Mentored 2y+ by Ben & David; co-built the Shack iOS app.